Compliance and enforcement are essential in controlling works and advertisements to conserve the special qualities of the Lake District.What we do

 We are committed to the principles of good enforcement including: clear standards, openness, helpfulness, proportionality and consistency.
 We have adopted the central and local government Concordat on Good Enforcement (PDF) for the Lake District, which sets out our approach to this area of our work.

-We receive over 300 enquiries about possible breaches of planning control each year.
+We receive around 250 allegations of control each year.
 Normally we acknowledge receipt within three days and check our records, visit the site and let interested parties know our initial views within three weeks.